alttch/eva3/doc/lm/lm_api_restful.rst

 State history of one :doc:`item</items>` or several items of the specified type can be obtained using **state_history** command.

-If master key is used, method attempt to get stored state for item even if it currently doesn't present.
+If master key is used, the method attempts to get stored state for an item even if it doesn't present currently in system.

 ..  http:example:: curl wget httpie python-requests
     :request: http-examples/lmapi/state_history.rest